shea08/shea08.github.io/blog.md

 -Superior performance and smoothness
--Simple interface with software that just works -FaceTime with family members (not any better than Google Duo in my experience) -Compatibility with Apple Watch
--Air Power to wirelessly charge: Phone, watch, and AirPods -Air pods, generation two will be that improved over the first generation -Future use and purchase of iPad Pro with pencil for note taking
+-Simple interface with software that just works -FaceTime with family members (not any better than Google Duo in my experience) -Compatibility with Apple Watch (big pro for healthcare practice) -Air Power to wirelessly charge: Phone, watch, and AirPods (cool, but not needed) -Air pods, generation two will be that improved over the first generation (cool, but not needed--although I love podcasts) -Future use and purchase of iPad Pro with pencil for note taking (also possible healthcare note taking)

 <b> iPhone Switch Cons </b>
 -Loss of paid Android applications